 … and that is President Moon Jae-in of South Korea.
 All the others, including Abe of Japan, and Macron, May and Merkel of Europe, are seriously wounded or are like Conte and Trudeau lightweights; and I’m not sure that President Moon, estimable man though he is, has the political weight to lead the West, which includes much of Asia, in a quest to replace the USA as the guarantor of global peace and prosperity which is under direct and constant threat by e.g:

 There are a handful of influential leaders missing from the proposed G9 …

 .. including Prime Ministers Lee Hsien Loong of Singapore, who manages a delicate balancing act in Asia, especially between China and India, Narendra Modi of India, who presides over the world’s largest democracy, and Mark Rutte of the Netherlands, the man who said “No!” to President Trump.

-So, maybe a G-9+, with Australia, Canada, France, Germany, India, Italy, Japan, South Korea and the United Kingdom in the core group and, say, the Austria, Denmark, Finland, Iceland, the Netherlands, New Zealand, Norway, Singapore and Sweden, as “associate members” would make mores sense.
+So, maybe a G-9+, with Australia, Canada, France, Germany, India, Italy, Japan, South Korea and the United Kingdom in the core group and, say, Austria, Denmark, Finland, Iceland, the Netherlands, New Zealand, Norway, Singapore and Sweden, as “associate members” would make more sense.